Routh-Lab/ViReMaDocker/README.md

 **ViReMa** is an algorithm developed by the [Routh and Johnson Labs](https://www.utmb.edu/routhlab/home) providing **"a versatile platform for rapid, sensitive and nucleotide-resolution detection of recombination junctions in viral genomes using next-generation sequencing data".**

 ## **Why Docker?**
 **Docker** makes setting up and analyzing data with ViReMa easy.
 Having a Docker image handles installation of program dependencies and versioning.
-Finally, containers can be run on Windows or Mac operating systems. **Installation to example data takes roughly 10 minutes.**
+Finally, containers can be run on Windows, Mac, and Linux operating systems.

 ## **Setup (~10 minutes)**
 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 2. Download this GitHub repository's files as a .zip file and unzip it as a new folder.
 3. Open the command line on your operating system.
 The next three steps involve entering lines into the command line.
-4. Change the current directory using the command line to the folder with the file "virema" and the folder "src".
+4. Change the current directory using the command line to the folder you just unzipped with the file "virema" and the folder "src".
   - This command looks something like ```cd C:\Users\user\Documents\GitHub\ViReMaDocker``` replacing "C:\Users\user\Documents\GitHub\ViReMaDocker" with your folder path.
 5. Now, build the image with ```docker build -t virema . -f virema```.
 If you want to add your own data first, add appropriate files to the "src/TestData" folder.
 Messages should indicate if everything builds smoothly.
 6. You can now make a container using ```docker run -d -t virema```.
 Here, "virema" can be replaced with whatever you would like to call the container.